 Once you’ve set up the Alog VPN service, follow the instructions on the Algo VPN website to configure your VPN client.
 The steps are different for each OS.
-Fortunately, the Algo setup process generates files that allow you to accomplish this with relative ease.
+Fortunately, the Algo setup process generates VPN client configuration files that allow you to accomplish this with relative ease.
 It stores the files in under ~/algo/configs in a subdirectory whose name matches your server’s IP address.

-powershell -ExecutionPolicy ByPass -File windows_john.ps1 -Add
+powershell -ExecutionPolicy ByPass -File john.ps1 -Add

 When prompted, supply the p12 password that the Algo VPN installer displayed at the end of the installation.
 This will import the appropriate certificate information and create the VPN connection entry.
 To connect to the VPN server, go to Settings > Network & Internet > VPN.
 If you wish to remove the VPN entry, use the PowerShell command above, replacing “-Add” with “-Remove”.

 Before relying on VPN to safeguard your interactions with malicious infrastructure, be sure to confirm that it’s concealing the necessary aspects of your origin.
 If it’s working properly, the remote host should see the IP address of your VPN servers, instead of the IP address of your VPN client.
 Similarly, your DNS traffic should be getting directed through the VPN tunnel, concealing your client’s locally-configured DNS server.
 One way to validate this is to use whoer.net, comparing what information the site reveals before and after you activate your VPN connection.
 Also, confirm that you’re not leaking your origin over IPv6; one way to do that is by connecting to ipv6leak.com.